Chaumet

 Chaumet is a jewellery and watchmaking designer founded in 1780 by Marie-Étienne Nitot.
-Fourteen artisans ply their trade in the workshop on Place Vendôme under the direction of foreman Pascal Bourdariat.
-As of 2012, it was owned by LVMH.
+Fourteen artisans ply their trade in the workshop on Place Vendôme under the direction of foreman Benoit Verhulle.
+Since 1999, it has been part of the luxury goods portfolio LVMH.

 History

 Nitot Period (1780–1815)

 Marie-Étienne Nitot (1750–1809) settled in Paris in 1780 after having served his apprenticeship at Aubert, then jeweller to Queen Marie-Antoinette.
 His aristocratic clientele remained loyal to him until the French Revolution in 1789.
-It was after this that the Nitot jewellery house really took off, becoming the official jeweller of Napoleon I in 1802.
+It was after this that the Nitot jewellery house really took off, becoming the official jeweller of Napoleon I in 1804.